Hotel, Restaurant & QSR Construction, Nationwide

 Browse common questions about hospitality and restaurant construction, or contact TCG.
 Visit our general FAQ for more.

-IBC, local health department codes, NFPA 96 (kitchen ventilation/fire suppression), ADA, and FDA Food Code.
+IBC, local health department codes, NFPA 96 (kitchen ventilation and fire suppression), ADA, and the FDA Food Code.
 Kitchens require Type I/II exhaust hoods, grease interceptors, and NSF-certified equipment.

 Let’s Build Your Next Hotel, Restaurant, or QSR

-From ground-up select-service hotels to multi-unit franchise rollouts, TCG's integrated construction platform delivers — on time, on brand, in all 38 states.
+From ground-up select-service hotels to multi-unit franchise rollouts, TCG’s integrated construction platform delivers on time and on brand.
+Licensed in all 50 states.

 Get My Construction Proposal Now